zaratr/gallery-of-horns/README.md

 Actual time needed to complete: roughly an hour needed to complete assignment.

-Number and name of feature: add components to use images as props. therefore, modyfying my existing code to use the json file.
+Number and name of feature: adding a favrites category to display on the image.
+Estimate of time needed to complete: 60

+Start time: 1600

+Finish time: 1800

+Actual time needed to complete: roughly an hour needed to complete assignment.

+Number and name of feature: third feature, adding bootstrap for better visual applications.

-Estimate of time needed to complete:
+Estimate of time needed to complete: 60

-Start time: 1700
+Start time: 1600

 Finish time: 1800